-There shall be a Board of Trustees consisting of five Trustees who shall be appointed by the Board of Selectmen.
-One of the Trustees shall be a member of the Board of Selectmen.
+There shall be a Board of Trustees consisting of five Trustees who shall be appointed by the Select Board.
+One of the Trustees shall be a member of the Select Board.
 Only persons who are residents of the Town of Stow shall be eligible to hold the office of Trustee.
 Trustees shall serve for a term of two years, except that three of the initial trustee appointments shall be for a term of one year.
-The Board of Selectmen may reappoint trustees for succeeding terms, and there is no limit on the number of terms that a Trustee can serve.
+The Select Board may reappoint trustees for succeeding terms, and there is no limit on the number of terms that a Trustee can serve.
 Any Trustee may resign by written instrument signed and acknowledged by such Trustee and duly filed with the Town Clerk.
-If a Trustee shall die, resign, or for any other reason cease to fulfill the duties of a Trustee hereunder before his/her term of office expires, a successor shall be appointed by the Board of Selectmen to fill the remainder of the term of such vacancy provided that said appointment and acceptance in writing by the newly appointed Trustee are filed with the Town Clerk.
+If a Trustee shall die, resign, or for any other reason cease to fulfill the duties of a Trustee hereunder before his/her term of office expires, a successor shall be appointed by the Select Board to fill the remainder of the term of such vacancy provided that said appointment and acceptance in writing by the newly appointed Trustee are filed with the Town Clerk.
 Upon the appointment of any Trustee and the filing of such appointment with the Town Clerk, the title to the Trust estate shall thereupon and without the necessity of any conveyance be vested in such succeeding Trustee jointly with the remaining Trustees.
 Reference to the Trustee shall mean the Trustee or Trustees for the time being hereunder.
-Trustees may be removed at any time for cause by a majority vote of the Board of Selectmen following a properly noticed public hearing.
-Cause shall include, but not be limited to, violation of any local, state or federal law; non-participation in business of the Trust; incapacity to perform the duties of a Trustee; acts of the Trustee, that in the opinion of the Board of Selectmen, are negligent or detrimental to the Town of Stow or the Trust.
+Trustees may be removed at any time for cause by a majority vote of the Select Board following a properly noticed public hearing.
+Cause shall include, but not be limited to, violation of any local, state or federal law; non-participation in business of the Trust; incapacity to perform the duties of a Trustee; acts of the Trustee, that in the opinion of the Select Board, are negligent or detrimental to the Town of Stow or the Trust.
 (Amended 5/7/2018)